 Well, it’s time for a rather interesting review.
-These days, it’s not too often that you get a chance to review a DSLR made by Sony (well, technically it’s not a pure DSLR, but it close enough to being one to put it in that category).
+These days, it’s not too often that you get a chance to review a DSLR made by Sony (well, technically it’s not a pure DSLR, but it close enough to be one to put it in that category).
 The one we have at our hands today is one of Sony’s mid-range offerings, the SLT-A77 II.
 What’s interesting about it is that it tries to compete with even more expensive cameras judging by some of its features.

 One look at its specs list immediately reveals a high-resolution sensor, a body built of quality materials, promising autofocus system and a fast burst rate, a viewfinder and a screen combo that shouldn’t leave anyone indifferent and possible a capable movie mode despite the lack of 4K recording.
 The Sony A77 II directly competes with the likes of Canon 80D or Nikon D7200 and despite them being well-established and highly regarded cameras among photographers and reviewers alike it still has the potential to beat in a way or two.
 Before digging deeper in its core, let’s have a quick rundown of its specifications and headline features that make it stand out from the other DSLRs on the market.

-While its body is somewhat strangely shaped compared to a more traditional DSLRs from some other manufacturers, the Sony A77 II still feels like your traditional mid-sized DSLR in regard to handling and its control layout.
+While its body is somewhat strangely shaped compared to a more traditional DSLRs from some other manufacturers, the Sony A77 II still feels like your traditional mid-sized DSLR in regards to handling and its control layout.
 When it comes to building quality, you can really feel that Sony didn’t skimp put on durable materials when making this camera.
 We are sure it can withstand a lot of abuse and you can easily work with it in extreme weather since it’s dust and moisture resistant.
 The grip on the front is very large and nicely shaped to fit the shape of your hand, so you shouldn’t have any problems with handling the A7 II.
 At 647 grams, it also has some nice weight to it, which really helps with leaving a positive impression of its build quality and ruggedness.
 As with every camera of its class, there’s a lot of physical controls to be found and they are all placed in their most logical place and you should have no problem accessing them in your everyday use.

 It’s time to see what’s real to be found on the camera body and is there enough features to satisfy the target audience for this camera.
 Let’s start with the front.
 Here we find the flash control button as well as a little dial to switch between main focus modes like Auto, Manual, Single point AF or continuous autofocus.
 There’s also one control dial just above the hand grip and under the shutter button.
 The ride side of the camera holds the NFC contact point as well as the memory card compartment.
 The A77 II accepts two standards of memory cards; you can either use all the different variants of SD cards like SD/SDHC/SDXC or Sony’s proprietary Memory Stick Pro Duo or Pro-HG Duo cards.
 The left side holds the rest of the expansion slots like the remote control port, mini-HDMI or microphone jack.